Odianosen25/Monitor-App/README.md

 -----------------------------------------------

 - Generates entities within AD, which has all the data published by the script per device, and can be listened to in other Apps for other automation reasons.
 For example `rssi` readings based on devices.
 - Constantly checks for all installed scripts on the network, to ensure which is online.
-If any location doesn't respond after a set time, it sets all entities generated from that location to `0`.
+If any location doesn't respond after a set time `system_timeout`, it sets all entities generated from that location to `0`.
 - Requests all devices update from the scripts on the network on a system restart

 When developing this app, 4 main things were my target: